asanihasan/Golang-Reporting-Engine/README.md

 In this example, the JSON defines two sheets (Sheet1 and Sheet2).
 Each sheet has several cells (A1, A2, etc.) with corresponding values to be written into the Excel file.

-Example JSON Data of "style" to apply styling to cell with id parameter if "12":
+Example JSON Data of "style" to apply styling to cell with id = "12":

 ```
 {